 And other insights like common keywords, estimated organic traffic, and PPC (pay-per-click) keywords.

 You can then repeat this process for each domain.
 And gather information about the pages that perform best in your industry.

 2. Target Keywords Your Competitors are Ranking For

-A keyword gap analysis is the process of identifying keywords you don’t rank for, but your competitors do.
+A keyword gap analysis identifies keywords you don’t rank for but your competitors do.

 Scroll down to the table and select “Missing.”

-These are all the keywords you don’t rank for, but all your competitors do.
+You don’t rank for these keywords, but all your competitors do.

-Now you have a list of keywords you can create content around and fill in the gaps.
+Now you have a list of keywords to create content around and fill in the gaps.